 Some people in the world are brought up from a very young age being told by their parents to “look me in the eye and tell me the truth.”
 Others may have been raised being told “Don’t you dare look me in the eyes.”

-Eye-contact is just one of hundreds, if not thousands, of examples of things we all do that have their roots in what we believe to be right or wrong.
+Eye contact is just one of the hundreds, if not thousands, of examples of things we all do that have their roots in what we believe to be right or wrong.